jamesderlin/dart_resource_importer/README.md

 ## Why?

-Honestly, most people probably shouldn't be using this. **Flutter projects instead should use proper assets** that are packaged with your application.
+Honestly, most people probably shouldn't be using this. [**Flutter projects instead should use proper assets**][flutter-assets] that are packaged with your application.
 You usually don't want large textual representations of binary files in your source tree, wasting cycles from the Dart compiler and analyzer and possibly wasting space in your source control system.
 (You often shouldn't be committing generated files to source control, though.)

 This is primarily intended for non-Flutter Dart projects where bundling additional files can be inconvenient (e.g. console programs distributed as